dagger/dagger/docs/v0.3/sdk/cue/core-concepts/1247-dagger-fs.md

 ### `docker.#Image` vs `dagger.#FS`

-You need an understanding of how Dagger-Classic filesystems relate to core Dagger-Classic actions and container images to fully benefit from the power of Dagger-Classic.
+You need an understanding of how filesystems relate to core actions and container images to fully benefit from the power of the CUE SDK.

-#### Dagger-Classic's core API
+#### The core API

-Dagger-Classic leverages, at its core, a low level API to interact with filesystem trees [(see reference)](https://docs.dagger.io/1222/core-actions-reference/#core-actions-related-to-filesystem-trees).
+The Dagger CUE SDK leverages, at its core, a low level API to interact with filesystem trees [(see reference)](https://docs.dagger.io/1222/core-actions-reference/#core-actions-related-to-filesystem-trees).
 Every other Universe package is just an abstraction on top of these low-level `core` primitives.

 Let's dissect one: